norskeld/sigma/apps/docs/content/parsers/any.md

 # any

 `any` parses any single character from the input and returns it.
-It fails at the end of input.
+A character here is a whole code point, so a surrogate pair comes back intact.
+It fails at the end of input with `any @ reached the end of input`.

 ## Usage